As you use WordPress, your WordPress database inevitably gets bloated.

 Frequently Asked Questions

-⚙ How do you delete leftover plugin tables?
+How do you delete old WordPress plugin tables?

-WP-Optimize has an option to delete tables left behind by old plugins you deleted.
-It will show you which plugin the table belongs to and include a prompt that says Not Installed with a Remove button.
+WP-Optimize and Advanced Database Cleaner have options to delete tables left behind by old plugins.
+They show you which plugin the table belongs to with a Not Installed prompt and a Remove button.

-Once a week should be plenty for most websites.
+Once a week should be plenty for most sites.
 For larger websites with lots of plugins, you may want to clean it more frequently.

 I hope this article was helpful in cleaning your WordPress database and helped you speed up your site!
 If you have questions, leave a comment below and I’ll get back to you as soon as I can.